lhansford/ttrpg.lukehansford.me/src/empire-of-ghouls/other/the-sisters-of-hope.md

 aliases:
   - The Spearmaidens
   - The Sisters of Hope
+layout: layout.webc
+title: The Sisters of Hope
 ---
-# The Sisters of Hope